akshatra/jenkins-windows-artifact-toolkit/README.md

 # jenkins-windows-artifact-toolkit

-JenkinsArtifactDownloader is a versatile PowerShell script that simplifies artifact management.
-It allows users to retrieve & extract specific artifacts from a Jenkins Project, enhancing control and automation in deployment workflows.
-The script supports both GUI and command-line modes, providing flexibility to users.
+"JenkinsArtifactDownloader" is a versatile PowerShell script that enables you to easily download the 'Last Successful Artifact' from a specified Jenkins project and branch name.
+This script simplifies artifact management and enhances control and automation in deployment workflows.
+It supports both GUI and command-line modes, providing users with the flexibility they need.

 ## Features
 - **Download Artifact Mode**: Retrieve specific artifacts by selecting the project and job name (artifact version) from Jenkins.